buxlabs/abstract-syntax-tree/README.md

 #### prepend

-Prepend lets you unshift nodes to the body of the abstract syntax tree.
+Prepend unshifts nodes to the body of the abstract syntax tree.
 Accepts estree nodes or strings as input, same as append.

 ```js
 const { parse, prepend } = require('abstract-syntax-tree')